Be Your Own Bank

 The banker stores your cash and pays you for the use of that cash.

 Because the banker stores cash, that capital offers opportunities to offer financing that will be repaid at interest.
-This means that because the bank has capital reserves, they have opportunities to put their money to work.
+This means that because the bank has capital reserves, they have opportunities to put its money to work.

 Check out our article on modeling the bank to see all the benefits the bank gets.